corkami/collisions/README.md

 - Storing unused objects in a PDF is tolerated.
 - Skipping any object numbers is also OK.
 There's even an official way to skip numbers in the `XREF` table.

-So storing 2 document trees in the same file is OK.
+So storing two document trees in the same file is OK.
 We just need to make the root object refer to either root object of both documents.

-So we just need to take 2 documents, renumber objects and references so that there is no overlap, craft a collision so that the element number referenced as Root object can be changed while keeping the same hash value, which is a perfect fit for UniColl with `N=1`, and adjust the `XREF` table accordingly.
+So we just need to take two documents, renumber objects and references so that there is no overlap, craft a collision so that the element number referenced as Root object can be changed while keeping the same hash value, which is a perfect fit for UniColl with `N=1`, and adjust the `XREF` table accordingly.